ZovoTools

 Research Methodology

-This css minifier tool was built after analyzing search patterns, user requirements, and existing solutions.
+This css minifier tool was after analyzing search patterns, user requirements, and existing solutions.
 We tested across Chrome, Firefox, Safari, and Edge.
 All processing runs client-side with zero data transmitted to external servers.
 Last reviewed March 19, 2026.

 Performance Comparison